nsagora/kata-bowling-game/README.md

 	- at each frame
 	- number of pins down at each roll

-3. The last screen shows you the classament
+3. The last screen shows you the score table